-I am a teacher and mom who has taught in private school, public school, and I have also homeschooled.
-Furthermore, my kids have attended these three school options so I have the perspective of both mom and teacher.
+I am a Christian teacher-mom who has taught in private school, public school, and I have also homeschooled my kids.
+Furthermore, my kids have attended these three school options, so I have the perspective of both mom and teacher.

 1. Large selection of classes.
-Most schools offer Theater, Art, Dance, Gymnastics, Swimming, Architecture, etc. There is an opportunity for your child to try about any and everything.
+Most schools offer theater, art, dance, gymnastics, swimming, architecture, etc. There is an opportunity for your child to try any and everything.
 You name it, they probably have it.
 My son acquired a boater’s license through one of his classes.
 He was elated.

-2. Friends are close in proximity.
-There is not a lot of driving when it comes to play-dates.
+2. Close in proximity.
+There is not a lot of driving when it comes to playdates, sports, school visits, or dances.
 Your child’s friends will be within about a 0 – 10-mile radius.
 It is nice to drop off and pick up within a 15-20 minute time span.

 3. Multiple facilities.
-Our public high school has a large baseball field, football field, a practice field, multiple locker rooms, swimming pool, several gyms, a large auditorium with high tech lighting, classrooms with technology, etc.
+Our public high school has a large baseball field, football field, a practice field, multiple locker rooms, a swimming pool, several gyms, a large auditorium with high-tech lighting, classrooms with technology, etc.

 Because a public school is funded by the government, there is more money to meet the needs of the students.

 1. Teachers do not reinforce biblical values.
-Public schools are void of teaching any real values and morals in the classroom.
-It is illegal to pray in class, have the 10 commandments on the wall, or to acknowledge God due to the separation of church and state.
+Some public schools are void of teaching any real values and morals in the classroom.
+It is illegal to pray in class, have the Ten Commandments on the wall, or acknowledge God due to the separation of church and state.
 Gee, I wonder why the public schools are a mess!

 1. Freedom to teach values and morals.
 The teachers and administration have the freedom to pray and talk about values and morals.
 They constantly reinforce them biblically which is nice.

-This does not eliminate the drug, alcohol, and promiscuity, but it does give your child a chance to hear about a better way to live.
+This does not totally eliminate drugs, alcohol, and promiscuity, but it does give your child a chance to hear about a better way to live.
 And positive reinforcement to make the right decisions.

 2. Academics.
 Academics are strong in most private schools because the teachers don’t have to stop for a lot of discipline issues.
 They can present material and teach the full allotted time.